Grateful for the Steadfast Support of Faculty and Staff

 What do you plan on pursuing after graduation?

 The ultimate goal for me is to daily go to bed after work with the satisfaction that I am doing something that is enabling someone to have clothes on their back and food in their belly.
-I have seen firsthand how poverty derives one of dignity and purpose and wish to dedicate my skills to this service for the remainder of my productive years.
+I have seen firsthand how poverty deprives one of dignity and purpose and wish to dedicate my skills to this service for the remainder of my productive years.
 SAIS presents a good opportunity to join this space, through the school’s strong networks in humanitarian and development agencies worldwide.

 What is one piece of advice you would give to students in the process of choosing graduate schools?